agupta01/modalflow/PLAN.md

 ## Overview

-A CLI tool airflow-serverless that deploys a minimal, serverless Airflow environment on Modal.
-Tasks execute as direct Modal Function calls (truly serverless, pay-per-use), with SQLite-on-Volume or PostgreSQL for metadata storage.
+A CLI tool `modalflow` that deploys a minimal, serverless Airflow environment on Modal.
+Tasks execute as direct Modal Function calls (truly serverless, pay-per-use), with PostgreSQL for metadata storage.

 ## Architecture
 ```